iArcanic/iss-cw/docs/report/iss-report.md

     return private_key
 ```

-The counterpart function, for the RSA public key, is more or less the same.
-Key differences being the method, `.load_pem_public_key()`, and the omittance of the `password` parameter.
+The counterpart function, for the RSA public key, is more or less the same, except the method being used is `.load_pem_public_key()`.

 ```python
 def load_public_key_from_pem_string(pem_string):